crypticpy/GrantScope/README.md

 # Grant Scope the Grant Analysis Dashboard

-The Grant Analysis Dashboard is a powerful tool designed to help grant analysts and writers explore and analyze grant data effectively.
-By leveraging the capabilities of this dashboard, users can gain valuable insights into funding opportunities, identify trends, and make informed decisions when writing grant proposals or seeking funding sources.
+The GrantScope is a powerful tool designed to help grant analysts and writers explore and analyze grant data effectively.
+By leveraging the capabilities of this dashboard utility, users can gain valuable insights into funding opportunities, identify trends, and make informed decisions when writing grant proposals or seeking funding sources.

 ## Features